apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 Instances of `SmtConstElemPtr` may be used in cases, when set membership can be encoded via a Boolean constant.
 Typically, this is needed when the membership is either to be defined by the solver, or when this constant caches a complex SMT constraint.
-For instance, it can be used `CherryPick`.
+For instance, it can be used by `CherryPick`.

 The most general case is represented via an SMT expression, which is encoded in TLA+ IR: